 Getting to the Riviera Maya is relatively easy.
 Visitors can fly into the famous tourist town of Cancun before grabbing a ride down to the Riviera Maya.

-Take note of items you are flying with and only bring things on the plane that you are allowed to bring.
+Take note of items you are flying with and only bring things on the plane you are allowed to bring.
 Try using a good carry-on packing list to help you out if needed.